Skip to Content Facebook Feature Image

 On Thursday, she participated virtually at a Situation Room briefing on Milton while she was in Nevada for campaign activities.
 She has huddled in meetings about response plans and on Wednesday phoned into CNN live to discuss the administration's efforts.

-“To any company that — or individual that might use this crisis to exploit people who are desperate for help through illegal fraud or price gouging — whether it be at the gas pump, the airport, or the hotel counter — know that we are monitoring these behaviors and the situation on the ground very closely and anyone taking advantage of consumers will be held accountable,” she said.
+“To any company or individual that is using this crisis to jack up prices through illegal fraud or price gouging, whether it be at the gas pump, the airport or the hotel counter, we will be monitoring and there will be a consequence,” Harris said.

-Harris warned that Milton “poses extreme danger.”
-It made landfall in Florida late Wednesday and left more than 3 million without power.
-But the storm surge never reached the same levels as Helene, which led to roughly 230 fatalities and for a prolonged period left mountainous parts of North Carolina without access to electricity, cell service and roadways.
+Hurricane Milton made landfall in Florida late Wednesday and left more than 3 million without power.
+But the storm surge never reached the same levels as Helene, which led to roughly 230 fatalities and for a prolonged period left parts of North Carolina without access to electricity, cell service and roadways.

 Trump and his allies have seized on the aftermath of Helene to spread misinformation about the administration's response.
 Their debunked claims include statements that victims can only receive $750 in aid as well as false charges that emergency response funds were diverted to immigrants.